llmrisks/llmrisks.github.io/src/content/post/week11.md

 • diffusion model is more robust to noise and is more controllable

-• Gan can take in some contextual input but diffusion models are more flexible because they can take in more context
+• GAN can take in some contextual input but diffusion models are more flexible because they can take in more context

 ### Example